aces/Loris/modules/user_accounts/README.md

 and/or his/her supervisor when modifying or creating a user account.

 url
- - url of the LORIS website that will appear in the text of the email sent to a user and/or his/her supervisor when modifying or creating a user account.
+ - url of the LORIS application that will appear in the text of the email sent to a user and/or his/her supervisor when modifying or creating a user account.

 additional_user_info